Shakespeare and Star Trek: Deep Space Nine

 Avery Brooks was an experienced Shakespearean actor before playing Commander/Captain Benjamin Sisko in Star Trek: Deep Space Nine (DS9, 1993).
 Armin Shimerman is a Shakespearean actor and teacher of Shakespeare.
 In 2005, Brooks played the title role of Othello.
 Eight years earlier Stewart had played that role at the same stage in Washington, D.C., in a production that reversed the racial roles of Othello and Iago.

 René Auberjonois (who plays Odo in DS9) said that "Actors with a background in the larger-than-life works of Shakespeare — or even musical comedy — adapt easily to non-real characters and bring a sense of truth to them".
 Alexander Siddig (Julian Bashir) stated that everyone in the DS9 cast had done more Shakespeare than he had had hot dinners.

 Robert O'Reilly (the Klingon Gowron in TNG and DS9) said that doing a lot of Shakespeare was helpful for playing a Klingon.
 Richard Herd, who played another Klingon, agreed that he found his character very Shakespearean.

 In the episode "Improbable Cause", the characters Garak and Julian Bashir discuss the merits of Shakespeare and Julius Caesar, Garak being very skeptical.
 However, he quotes the play in the following episode, "The Die Is Cast", showing new understanding.

 Brooks directed "Fascination", in which several characters mysteriously become strongly attracted to each other.
 It was inspired by A Midsummer Night's Dream, specifically the 1935 film version.

 Other series

 Shakespeare is mostly absent in Star Trek: Voyager (1995) and Star Trek: Enterprise (2001).
-The Voyager episode "Mortal Coil " is named after a line in Hamlet.
+The Voyager episode "Mortal Coil" is named after a line in Hamlet.
 In the Enterprise episode "Cogenitor", an alien captain receives a gift of Earth literature, including Shakespeare.

-In the Star Trek: Discovery (2017) episode "Perpetual Infinity", Spock quotes Hamlet (Act 1, Scene 5), to which Michael Burnham replies "Hamlet, hell yeah."
+In the Star Trek: Discovery (2017) episode "Perpetual Infinity", Spock quotes Hamlet (Act 1, Scene 5), to which Michael Burnham replies "Hamlet, hell yeah".

+The titles of the Star Trek: Strange New Worlds (2023) episodes "A Quality of Mercy" (The Merchant of Venice) and "Tomorrow and Tomorrow and Tomorrow" (Macbeth, Act 5, Scene 5) are Shakespeare references.